 2. Cripple is described as quote unquote “purposely non-linear” because everything about disability and neurdivergence is unpredictable, fluctuating, growing, receding and requires flexibility and intention.

-4. Cripple uses the word “we” even when, at this time, majority of the administrative work, organizing and design is done by emily.
+4. Cripple uses the word “we” even when, at this time, majority of the administrative work, organizing and design is done by Emily.
 We use “we” because “we” are regularly hiring other disabled and neurodivergent individuals to assist with projects to bring the works of other disabled and neurodivergent artists and designers to fruition.
 Survival when you are disabled and neurodivergent requires community, assistance and support.
 Our collective survival rests on these qualities as well.
-Cripple would not exist with out consideration and support of our disabled and neurodivergent community.
+Cripple would not exist with out consideration and the support of our disabled and neurodivergent community.

 5. Cripple believes in an intersectional lens when supporting disabled and neurodivergent content.
 This means that although we support content pertaining to disability and neurodivergence—content that relates to race, gender, environment, class and more—is asbolutely paramount to our dialogue as well.